 Removal of dangerous trees.

 Gate maintenance (locks, keys, repair)

 Warden (new suggestion boxes being installed) introduction of Warden meeting new tenants where possible, Warden details included in the information pack for new tenants.

 Maintenance of site noticeboards

 Maintenance programme published and updated on website

-The Town Council offices are open to the public on Tuesday, Thursday and Friday mornings, 10am – 1pm.
+The Town Council offices are open to the public on Tuesday, Wednesday Thursday mornings, 10am – 1pm.
 We are available by appointment only outside of these opening hours.

 You may grow anything within reason and within the Law.
 We would ask that you give consideration to your neighbouring tenants when deciding what to plant.
 Before erecting any sheds/poly tunnels etc permission has to be sought from the Town Council in writing and sheds/poly tunnels must not encroach onto any neighbouring plot or pathway or shadow an adjacent plot.

 Tenants can also apply separately to keep animals such as chickens and rabbits.
 We do not allow bees to be kept on our allotment sites.

 Each site has its own water supply and toilet facilities.
 A dedicated warden is usually available to assist tenants.